-CPAP is an important treatment for obstructive sleep apnea, but it's not without its frustrations.
+CPAP is an important treatment for obstructive sleep apnea, but it may be frustrating at first.
 Learn how to avoid uncomfortable masks and other common CPAP problems.By Mayo Clinic Staff

 Continuous positive airway pressure (CPAP) therapy is a common treatment for obstructive sleep apnea.
-It includes a small machine that supplies a constant and steady air pressure, a hose, and a mask or nose piece.
+A CPAP machine uses a hose connected to a mask or nosepiece to deliver constant and steady air pressure to help you breathe while you sleep.

-Common problems with CPAP include a leaky mask, trouble falling asleep, and a dry mouth or nose.
+Common problems with CPAP include a leaky mask, trouble falling asleep, a stuffy nose and a dry mouth.

-The good news is that if one CPAP mask or device doesn't work for you, you have other options.
-And most CPAP masks are adjustable, to help make them more comfortable for you.
+But if a CPAP mask or machine doesn't work for you, you have other options.
+And most CPAP masks can be adjusted to help make them more comfortable.

 Here are 10 common CPAP problems and what you can do about them:

-Work closely with your doctor and CPAP supplier to make sure you have a CPAP mask that suits your needs and fits you.
-Everyone has different needs and face shapes, so the right style and size mask for someone else may not work for you.
+Work closely with your health care provider and the CPAP supplier to make sure you have a CPAP mask that fits properly.
+People have different face shapes, so the right mask style and size for someone else may not work for you.

-Many mask styles are available.
-A range of CPAP masks are available.
+Try a different mask.
+A range of CPAP masks is available.
 For example, some feature full face masks that cover your mouth and nose, with straps that stretch across your forehead and cheeks.
-These may make some people feel claustrophobic, but they work well at providing a stable fit if you move around a lot in your sleep.
+These may make some people feel claustrophobic, but they work well if you prefer to breathe through your mouth during sleep.
+They also provide a stable fit if you move around a lot in your sleep.

 Other masks feature nasal pillows that fit under your nose and straps that cover less of your face.
 These can feel less cumbersome.

-Nasal pillows may work well if you wear glasses or read with the mask on, because some nasal pillow systems obstruct vision less than do full face masks.
-However, they may not work if you move around a lot in your sleep or sleep on your side.
+Nasal pillows may work well if you wear glasses or read with the mask on, because some don't block your eyes as much as full face masks do.
+However, this mask style may not be an option if you move around a lot in your sleep or sleep on your side.